Model Querying - Basics

 console.log(users.every(user => user instanceof User)); // true

-console.log("All users:", JSON.stringify(users, null, 2));
+console.log('All users:', JSON.stringify(users, null, 2));

 SELECT * FROM ...